 In 1995, Governor George W. Bush appointed Keel to the Texas Commission on Jail Standards, the state agency responsible for setting and enforcing minimum standards for county jails, where he served for seven years.
-During college, at age 20, Keel was elected to a three-year term on the Lake Travis ISD board of trustees.
+During college, at age 20, Keel was elected to the Lake Travis ISD board of trustees.

 J.D., with Honors, University of Texas School of Law (1989)